shuyanzhou/docprompting/README.md

 Run the file: python generator/fid/train_reader_llama_finetune.py

 In the file, initialize the train_dataset and eval_dataset variables to your train and evaluation dataset respectively.
-We have used a subset of the fid.cmd_train.codet5.t10.json and fid.cmd_dev.codet5.t10.json respectively and kept the fields 'question', 'context' from the original 'ctxs's text field, and 'answer' from 'target'.
+We have used a subset of the fid.cmd_train.codet5.t10.json and fid.cmd_dev.codet5.t10.json respectively and kept the fields 'question', 'context' from the original 'ctxs's text field, and 'answer' from 'target'. ie, in the following format -
+[
+  {
+    "question": "Get pandas GroupBy object with sum over the rows with same column names within  dataframe `df`", "context": "pandas.core.groupby.DataFrameGroupBy.count   DataFrameGroupBy.count()[source]\n \nCompute count of group, excluding missing values.
+Returns \n Series or DataFrame\n\nCount of values within each group.
+See also  Series.groupby\n\nApply a function groupby to a Series.
+DataFrame.groupby\n\nApply a function groupby to each row or column of a DataFrame.", "answer": "df.groupby(df.columns, axis=1).sum()" },
+...
+...
+]

 Running the file will save checkpoints in the folder 'code-llama-models'